aritraroy24/Aritra_Web_Portfolio/README.md

 </br>
 </br>
 ------
-This project was created with [Create React App](https://github.com/facebook/create-react-app).
+This project has been created with [Create React App](https://github.com/facebook/create-react-app)

 ## Available Scripts